cm-awais/sar_performance_metrics/README.md

    - The script will generate two result files:
      - `results.txt`: This file contains detailed logs of the training process, including loss values, accuracy metrics, and hyperparameter configurations.
      - `results.csv`: This file summarizes the performance of each model on different test sets.
 It typically contains accuracy scores for each ship class and potentially other relevant metrics.

+6. **Grad Cam:**
+   - Run the `grad_cams.py` script to visualize the grad cams of the deep learning models on the test datasets.
+This script will perform the testing on 10 grad_cams images of each class in each datasets and save the resulted images in folder `Exp_images`.

+     ```bash
+     python grad_cams.py
+     ```

 **Further Exploration:**